DEX or CEX? Your Crypto Exchange Guide

 Since the selection of coins and tokens on a DEX is not limited to the agenda of a central entity, users are more or less free to find the projects they’re interested in and start getting involved.
 One of the best parts of this is the ability to be an early adopter in up and coming projects you managed to get some alpha on – so for traders who don’t mind doing the research on new projects, a DEX is probably the first place they’ll go when placing their chips on the table.

-Many AMM based DEXs are offering their users governance tokens, both to further democratize the control of the platform and as an reward for providing liquidity.
+Many AMM-based DEXs are offering their user base governance tokens, both to democratize control of the platform (a commodity in itself within the DeFi ecosystem) and as a reward for providing liquidity.
 This allows users to participate in the decision-making processes and future of the exchange.
-This is an increasingly relevant consideration as more and more DEXs choose to fully distribute their management to users.

 More complicate interface